Republicans take to mask wars as virus surges in red states

 “'You’re not taking the lead so, if you want schools to open, here’s what you need to do,’” Burney-Clark said districts are telling DeSantis.

+President Joe Biden on Thursday said masking in schools “isn’t about politics.
+This is about keeping our children safe."
+He also praised as ”heroes" superintendents and other local officials "who are standing up to the governors politicizing mask protection."

-Some have noted the push for bans against mask mandates runs counter to the traditional Republican political ethos of limited government and “local control,” or leaving decision-making on things like community ordinances and schools up to officials in the area.
+Some note the push for bans against mask mandates runs counter to the traditional Republican political ethos of limited government and “local control,” or leaving decision-making on things like community ordinances and schools up to officials in the area.

 U.S. Sen. Bill Cassidy, R-La., said he opposes DeSantis’ orders against school mask mandates, saying on CNN Sunday, “The local official should have control here.”